General Research Proposal Information

 Proposal Budget and Schedule

 Budgets should include costs of test specimen materials.
-AISC may choose to assist in acquisition of such materials.
+AISC may choose to assist in the acquisition of such materials.

 Proposals extending over multiple years are encouraged.
 Proposals anticipating funding from sources other than AISC are encouraged.